Yoga for Transformation

 - Group reflection and discussion

-- Integrated practices (asana, pranayama, mantra, mudra, inquiry, and guided meditation)
+- Integrated practices (asana, pranayama, mantra, mudra, inquiry, guided meditation, ritual, and prayer)

 - Support for your personal practice